GeoMOER/geoAI/docs/units/_unit04/unit04-02-04_EX_predict.md

 ## Assignment Unit-04

+Follow the exercises in unit 04:
+1. Erstelle Karte wie in der unit beschrieben
+2. Find a way to add also masks with background information (no builidngs) to the training data and train your model again
+1. Prediction map
+2. Vergleiche beide karten drei sätze

 Again put your code and results in an ´Rmarkdown´ file and compile it to a PDF document for upload on ILIAS.

 {% endcapture %}